jfgrim/redis4AppenderLog4j/README.md

 * **hosts** (optional, default: localhost:6379) name (or ip) and port for connection in host
 * **password** (optional) redis password, if required
 * **period** (optional, default: 500) the period in milliseconds between each send messages
-* **batchSize** (optional, default: 100) the number of log messages to send in a single `RPUSH` command
+* **batchSize** (optional, use in mode 'list', default: 100) the number of log messages to send in a single `RPUSH` command
-* **purgeOnFailure** (optional, default: true) whether to purge the enqueued log messages if an error occurs attempting to connect to redis, thus preventing the memory usage from becoming too high
+* **purgeOnFailure** (optional, default: false, recommendation in mode 'list': true) whether to purge the enqueued log messages if an error occurs attempting to connect to redis, thus preventing the memory usage from becoming too high
-* **alwaysBatch** (optional, default: true) whether to wait for a full batch. if true, will only send once there are `batchSize` log messages enqueued
+* **alwaysBatch** (optional, use in mode 'list', default: true) whether to wait for a full batch. if true, will only send once there are `batchSize` log messages enqueued
 * **daemonThread** (optional, default: true) whether to launch the appender thread as a daemon thread
 * **attemptDelay** (optional, default: 2000) period of time between each attempt to connect to REDIS
 * **numberRetryToRedis** (optional, default: 2) number of connection test to REDIS